bigsql/plprofiler/doc/examples.md

 SELECT pl_profiler_enable(false);
 ```

-The **plprofiler** extension creates several global tables in the schema, it is installed in.
-The two important ones (for now) are `pl_profiler_linestats_data` and `pl_profiler_callgraph_data`.
-In order to use this profiling method you need to be able to GRANT the application user(s) INSERT permission to these two tables.
-Since they are owned by default by a database superuser, you must be one too to do that.

-The function `pl_profiler_enable(true)` will cause the **plprofiler** extension to be loaded and start accumulating profiling data in the in-memory-data hash tables.
-The function `pl_profiler_collect_data()` copies that in-memory-data over to the global tables and resets the in-memory-data counters to zero.
+The function `pl_profiler_enable(true)` will cause the **plprofiler** extension to be loaded and start accumulating profiling data in the local-data hash tables.
+The function `pl_profiler_collect_data()` copies that local-data over to the shared hash tables and resets the local-data counters to zero.

 With this changed application code, we can run

 ```
-plprofiler reset-data
+plprofiler reset
 pgbench -n -c24 -j24 -T300 -fpgbench_pl.collect.profile
 ```

-The `reset-data` command truncates the two global tables.
-After pgbench has finished, we use the collected-data (the data, that has been copied by the `pl_profiler_collect_data()` function into the `pl_profiler_linestats_data` and `pl_profiler_callgraph_data` tables) to generate a report.
+The `reset` command deletes all data from the shared hash tables.
+After pgbench has finished, we use the shared-data (the data, that has been copied by the `pl_profiler_collect_data()` function into the shared hash tables to generate a report.

-`plprofiler report --from-data --name "tpcb-using-collect" --output "tpcb-using-collect.html"`
+`plprofiler report --from-shared --name "tpcb-using-collect" --output "tpcb-using-collect.html"`

 [ ![tpcb-using-collect.hmtl](images/tpcb-using-collect.png) ](http://wi3ck.info/plprofiler/doc/tpcb-using-collect.html)
 [`doc/tpcb-using-collect.html`](http://wi3ck.info/plprofiler/doc/tpcb-using-collect.html)

 There seems to be only a subtle change in the profile.
 The functions for updating the pgbench_branches and pgbench_tellers tables, which are almost invisible in the first profile, now used 5.81% and 2.60% of the time.
 That may not look like much, but with the access to pgbench_accounts being as screwed up as it is, this is in fact huge.
 The difference was caused by concurrency (24 clients).

-The last pgbench run only showed a drop of the overall performance from 136 TPS to 132 TPS.
-But generating the report took considerably longer than before.
-This is because even at this bad performance and with this tiny amount of PL/pgSQL code involved, the **plprofiler** generated almost a million lines in the global tables, that need to be aggregated into the report.
-This is not going to work well if there are thousands of lines of PL/pgSQL code involved with a system, that runs at thousands of TPS.

-For those reasons, this method of capturing profiling data is only useful for profiling a few rather infrequent but expensive PL/pgSQL functions.

 Collecting statistics at a timed interval
 -----------------------------------------

-Instead of collecting the in-memory-data after each individual transaction, we can configure it to copy the in-memory-data only every N seconds to the global collected-data tables (and reset the in-memory counters).
-The collecting happens when a PL/pgSQL function exits and the timer has elapsed.
-This is not as accurate because if that automatic collection happens in a transaction, that later rolls back, those statistics get lost.
-The last interval at the end is also lost.
-But for the example at hand it is certainly suitable.
+Instead of collecting the local-data after each individual transaction, we can configure it to copy the local-data only every N seconds to the shared hash tables (and reset the local-data counters).
+The collecting happens at each transaction commit/rollback as well as when a PL/pgSQL function exits and the timer has elapsed.

 For this we use a slightly different pgbench custom profile, [`pgbench_pl.interval.profile`](../examples/pgbench_pl.interval.profile).